Dimensionality of the superconductivity in the transition metal pnictide WP: Theoretical and experimental results

 We find that $\Gamma=1.4$ from which we may also estimate the effective mass ratio as ${m_{\perp}^*}/{m_{\para} ^*}=\Gamma^2$; This ratio is ${m_{\perp}^*}/{m_{\para} ^*} \simeq 2$, suggesting a moderate mass anisotropy.

 Since $H_{c2}^{\para}/H_{c2}^{\perp}>1$, we infer that WP may be considered a 3D anisotropic superconductor, and thus we expect that both electron and hole-like branches of the Fermi surfaces contribute to superconductivity.
-For completeness, we point out that 3D anisotropic superconductivity has been intensively investigated in the last years because of its deviations from BCS theory even in superconductors with electron-phonon coupling\cite{Kawamura17,Aperis15}.
+For completeness, we notice that 3D anisotropic superconductivity has been intensively investigated in the last years because of its deviations from BCS theory even in superconductors with electron-phonon coupling~\cite{Kawamura17,Aperis15}.

 The study of thermal fluctuation effects turns out to be another experimental tool to identify 3D rather than 2D thermal fluctuations.
-Moreover, it may offer several hints to understand relevant properties of the compounds under investigation, such as the occurrence of pronounced dissipation in the mixed state, detrimental for applications, as well as to provide fundamental information about the nature of the superconducting state.
+Moreover, it may offer several hints to understand relevant properties of WP, such as the occurrence of pronounced dissipation in the mixed state, detrimental for applications, and to provide essential information about the nature of the superconducting state.

 It is well known that the understanding of superconducting fluctuations of conductivity around the transition temperature, in the presence of an applied field, requires a rather complex analysis.
-However, in a sufficiently strong magnetic field, the paired quasiparticles are confined within the lowest Landau level (LLL) and, consequently, transport is restricted to the field direction.
+However, in a sufficiently high magnetic field, the paired quasiparticles are confined within the lowest Landau level (LLL) and, consequently, transport is restricted to the field direction.
 In this case, the effective dimensionality of the system is reduced and the effect of fluctuations becomes more important.
 Specifically, the width of the temperature range around $T_c$, for a measurable excess conductivity, increases with the applied magnetic field as the in-field Ginzburg number $G_i(H)$ given by